temporalio/documentation/docs/references/events.md

 ### WorkflowTaskTimedOut

-This [Event](/concepts/what-is-an-event) type indicates that the Workflow Task encountered a timeout.
+This [Event](/concepts/what-is-an-event) type indicates that the [Workflow Task](/concepts/what-is-a-workflow-task) encountered a [timeout](/concepts/what-is-a-workflow-task-timeout).
-Either an SDK client with a local cache was not available at the time, or it took too long for the SDK client to process the task.
+Either an SDK client with a local cache was not available at the time, or it took too long for the SDK client to process the Task.

 | Field              | Description                                                                                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------------- |